gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 1. Go to the root directory and create `_layouts` folder.
 2. Create a html file of your own and start making your own layout.

-In layouts folder creating your own layout looks like this.
+In `_layouts` folder creating your own layout looks like this.
-Code snippet below is an example of a layout called "`Home`" which uses default layout.
+Code snippet below is an example of a layout called "`Home.html`" which uses default layout.
 ```
 ---
 layout: default